 A trip to Apollo Bay would not be complete without indulging in Apollo Bay’s world class seafood offering.
 The Southern Rock Lobster (crayfish) tops the seafood wish list and the Fisherman’s Co-Op located at the Apollo Bay Harbour is the go-to for freshly caught crayfish…the local fishermen are also happy to share hot tips on how to prepare and cook your own ‘crays’.

 An after lunch stroll around the harbour will only take 20 minutes.
 There are some lovely views and the stingrays and resident geese are captivating, amusing and easy to find.

-Opened in February 2021, Wildlife Wonders, is located 5km west of Apollo Bay.
+The amazing Wildlife Wonders, is located 5km west of Apollo Bay.
 There is a 75-minute walk through a natural Otways bushland setting with dedicated conservation Guides, where you’ll get to meet the real locals; potoroo, wallabies, koalas, kangaroos and a plethora of birdlife.
 All profits go directly to the Conservation Ecology Centre as the major contributors to conservation and rehabilitation efforts in the Otways.

 After a day of touring around Apollo Bay it’s time to relax with a local brew from the Great Ocean Road Brewhouse, or, to sample and collect some of the Otways finest bounty at Tastes of the Region local produce centre.
 The Apollo Bay Distillery which is next door to the Brewhouse also offers tasty treats and onsite distilled craft gins made from local botanicals.